Pluribus “We is Us” (S1E1) Review

 “When I knew him, he was.”

 We the people.
 The penultimate episode of the series opens with a direct shot of the U.S. constitution.
 A declaration that the power in our country is gleaned from the people, not congress or a king.
 Jimmy bounces a rubber ball against this idea similar to how he did against the store-front window back when employed at CC Mobile as an intermittent means to avoid therapy.
 Bouncing the ball back then (season 4’s “Talk”) was his way of reflecting in the wake of his brother’s death.
 How can he turn his grief and pain into a way of getting back at the world?
 A world where his own brother declares “You never mattered all that much to me” before committing suicide.
 The spiraling answer to that was selling burner phones to criminals who need to stay one step ahead of law enforcement.
 Jimmy aimed to commit to his bad behavior.
 This choice was something he hid from Kim for a significant span of time.
 He lied to her then and he’s about to lie to her now.
 Saul Goodman twists the constitution into his favor by using the power of the people as a weapon to ironically show that he is the king.
-By keeping his impatient clients crammed in the waiting room with Francesca, it’s his way of telling Kim that she should could have been the “queen”.
+By keeping his impatient clients crammed in the waiting room with Francesca, it’s his way of telling Kim that she could have been the “queen”.
 The pot of riches is bursting outside his door and if she took the Sandpiper money and joined him, they could have ruled the world together.
 Instead, she’s going to wait out there with the rest of the “scum” while his bouncing ball takes priority.

 It’s all delusion.
 Saul Goodman’s office being set up as a throne for American justice is as fake and flimsy as the styrofoam pillar of justice that Jimmy mistakenly knocks over.
 Jimmy McGill not only hates what he’s become due to his inability to cope with pain and abandonment, but the indifference he shows towards Kim when meeting over divorce proceedings isn’t real.
 Before sending her in, he’s clearly hurt and deeply affected by what’s transpired between them.
 He stubbornly puts on an act in the same way his brother did to him in their final moment together, even pretending to read irrelevant paperwork as she sits there wishing things could have turned out different.
 This is Jimmy’s “Lantern” moment where instead of going out in a fiery blaze, he chooses to lean into the worst part of himself.
 It’s almost as if Jimmy harbors the same mental illness Chuck struggled with, except he’s not completely on his last rope.
 When Chuck was at death’s door, he lost everything.
 He burned all his relationships and the respect for himself.
 Jimmy may have lost the people that mattered most to him, but as Saul Goodman, the one shallow thing he’s pursued since the series pilot, remains: Money.
 The money obtained at all cost is what will keep him imprisoned in the shell of Saul Goodman for a foreseeable future.
 It’s his space blanket.